-When you invest in the stock market, some companies will pay you dividends – these are sums of money paid out of their profits.
-If, on top of your initial investment, you put these dividends back into your plan, your money could quickly add up, and if you keep doing this over a number of years, your pot could exponentially grow.
+When you invest in the stock market, some companies will pay you 'dividends' – which are sums of money paid out of their profits.
+If, on top of your initial investment, you pay these dividends back into your plan so they can be reinvested, your money could potentially add up.
+And if you keep doing this over a number of years, your pot could grow further.

 The tax treatment depends on your individual circumstances and maybe subject to change in the future.